aacalanche/GlobeTrotter/README.md

 ## 📝 Abstract

 <div align="justify">
-AtlasSync is a full-stack AI-assisted travel planning web application designed to simplify how individuals and groups plan, organize, and manage trips.
+GlobeTrotter is a full-stack AI-assisted travel planning web application designed to simplify how individuals and groups plan, organize, and manage trips.
 The platform integrates intelligent destination discovery, real-time flight search, cost estimation, and collaborative group trip management into a single cohesive experience.
 </div>

 <br>
 <div align="justify">
-Built with Next.js 16 App Router and powered by a Supabase backend, AtlasSync enables users to search destinations, build personalized itineraries, split costs across travelers, and collaboratively vote on group destinations — all from a modern, responsive interface.
+Built with Next.js 16 App Router and powered by a Supabase backend, GlobeTrotter enables users to search destinations, build personalized itineraries, split costs across travelers, and collaboratively vote on group destinations — all from a modern, responsive interface.
 The application is deployed on Vercel with server-side rendering safeguards and client-side data fetching to ensure performance and reliability.
 </div>

 ---